AdaCore/training_material/courses/ada_essentials/276_type_contracts/02-type_invariants.rst

     type Days is (Sun, Mon, Tue, Wed, Thu, Fri, Sat);
     subtype Weekdays is Days range Mon ..
 Fri;
-    -- Restricts "Weekdays" to only part of "Days"
+    -- Restricts Weekdays to only part of Days

     type Bit_Array_T is array (Integer range <>) of Bit;
     type Flags_T is new Bit_Array_T (1 ..
 8);
-    -- Restricts "Flags_T" to always be 8 elements
+    -- Restricts Flags_T to always be 8 elements

 * What about more complicated requirements?